-This engraving accurately depicts the morning of the shipwreck, described in Acts 27:33-44.
+The painting accurately depicts the morning of the shipwreck as described in Acts 27:33-44.
 During the night, the crew had desperately cast out sea anchors to keep the ship from wrecking on the shore.
-The anchors were deliberately thrown from the stern so that the vessel would turn to face the beach.
-Their only hope of survival was to wait until sunrise and attempt to spot a sandbank on which to run the ship aground.
+The anchors were deliberately thrown from the stern so that the vessel could be turned around to face the beach.
+Their only hope of survival was to wait until sunrise and then attempt to spot a sandbank on which they could run the ship aground.

-Note the anchor lines trailing behind the ship in the engraving.
-These alone kept the ship from smashing onto the shore.
-After daybreak, a small foresail was raised to give the ship maneuverability and the steering oars were pulled out of the water and secured.
-Then the anchor lines were cut and they made their desperate course to shore.
-In the engraving, the sailors are shown raising and securing the steering oars, just before cutting the anchor ropes.
+Note the anchor lines trailing behind the ship in the painting.
+Just after daybreak they raised a small foresail to give the ship maneuverability.
+They then raised the steering oars out of the water and secured them, as is depicted here.
+The final step was to cut the anchor lines and to make their desperate course to shore.